casangi/casadocs/docs/api/casashell/doc.rst

       An empty argument, "toc", or an unrecognized topic directs the browser to the casatasks API page.

+      If the documentation for the current version can not be found, doc will try and use the CASA documentation for the "latest" version.
+If no documentation can be found doc will direct the browser to the CASA home page. **Note**: "latest" is the most recent version of the documentation and typically corresponds to the version under development (not yet released).

+      A warning message is printed when doc can not use the documentation for the current release.

-      The version argument can be used to direct doc to use something other than the documentation for the version of CASA being used.
+      The **version** argument can be used to direct doc to use something other than the documentation for the version of CASA being used.
 Version strings typically look like "v6.4.1" with the numbers corresponding to the first 3 elements of the ctsys.version() value.
-      A value of "latest" will be used to find the documentation of the most recent version of casadocs and "stable" will be used to find the document of the most recent release.
-The "latest" version is typically the version under development.
+      A value of "latest" can be used to find the documentation of the most recent version of casadocs and "stable" will be used to find the document of the most recent release.

-      If the documentation for the current version can not be found, doc will try and use the latest CASA documentation.
-If the documentation for a specific verison is requested and can not be found, doc will not use the "latest" version and the user will be directed to the top of the casa site.
+      If the documentation for a specific verison is requested and can not be found, the browser will be directed to the top of the casa site.

       A warning message is printed when doc can not use the documentation for the requested release.
-      If the documentation for the current release can not be found, doc will try and use the latest CASA documentation.
-A warning message is printed when doc can not use the documentation for the current release.